 The Lebanese people have started on the long task of rebuilding a country shattered by 19 months of civil war.

-The Lebanese people have started on the long task of rebuilding a country shattered by 19 months of civil war.
+Background: The Lebanese people have started on the long task of rebuilding a country shattered by 19 months of civil war.
 The presence of an Arab League peace-keeping force in most of the country has allowed the population to forget about defending themselves and start reconstruction work on damaged and destroyed buildings.

 SYNOPSIS: In the capital, Beirut, the commercial centre of the city is again starting to flourish as merchants and shopkeepers feel it safe to return to their normal occupations.
 It's been estimated that three-quarters of the city's commercial centre has been rendered structurally unsound, or has been sufficiently damaged by shell-fire and burning to warrant rebuilding.
 There's no fighting in the city now, but the evidence of the bitter conflict is still there.